FusionAuth/fusionauth-site/site/_posts/2020-05-06-using-java-to-manage-fusionauth.md

 If you run the above code, and the request is successful, it'll reactivate the user and output their profile information on the console.

+Here's how the user will look in the admin interface:

+TBD deactivated user in the admin section.

 ## Deleting a user

 Finally, let's see how to delete a user from the FusionAuth application.
 To do this, we'll use the `deleteUser` method and provide the ID of the user as its parameter.
+You might do this if a user cancels their todo app membership.

 Remember that this method *permanently* deletes all the user information from your application.
 So, use it cautiously.